 The Structure Plan was adopted by Council on 11 September 2024.
 Preparation of a planning scheme amendment to implement the Structure Plan is underway.

-Maddingley Planning Study
+The Maddingley Planning Study:

 A retail strategy is necessary to ensure Council is setting clear expectations for developers and investors, and to provide strategic justification for future planning scheme controls which will guide appropriate retail centre development.
 The Strategy will assist in discussions and assessment of applications (both planning scheme amendments and planning permits) for new retail and activity centre proposals, including those relating to the proposed new growth precincts in Bacchus Marsh and Ballan.